Privacy Policy

 Delete Your Data

-- Delete individual conversations or Farm Notebook facts.
+- Delete individual conversations, Farm Notebook facts, or uploaded documents.
 Deleting a conversation also immediately deletes any photos attached to it from our Storage bucket.
 (Voice-note audio is already deleted at transcription time, so nothing further is stored.)
+Deleting a Farm Notebook document hides it immediately; the underlying file and structured data are permanently purged within 30 days.

 - Delete your entire account (Settings → Account → Delete Account).
-This also immediately deletes every photo you have ever uploaded.
+This also immediately deletes every photo and every Farm Notebook document you have ever uploaded.

 - All personal data in our own database is permanently deleted within 30 days